 These are reviewed against ‘acceptable limits’ based on their known health effects.

-If we think that the levels of these pollutants is going to be higher than the acceptable limits we must make and deliver an action plan to reduce these levels to within the acceptable limits.
+If we think that the levels of these pollutants are going to be higher than the acceptable limits we must make and deliver an action plan to reduce these levels to within the acceptable limits.

 Currently we are within the acceptable limits for all of these pollutants except the annual concentration of nitrogen dioxide, which regularly exceeds the objective.
 Nitrogen dioxide levels are particularly high in the city centre and close to busy roads.
+By law, an air quality management area has been set-up to reflect this together with an air quality action plan developed to set out the proposed measures we will take to achieve the objectives.

 The impact of poor air quality on health